aaronmams/jekyll-now/_posts/2017-04-21-United Airlines part 2: an optimal ticketing example.md

+My [last post on airline overbooking](https://aaronmams.github.io/United-Airlines-part-1-corporate-socialists/) was kind of a semi-structured rant.
+I'd like to believe a few people read it because I think, even when I'm ranting I'm still capable of making a few interesting points.
+But I'm guessing there's a good chance a lot of you opened that post, saw it was just a long rant, and moved on.
+I ain't mad at 'cha.
+I might have done the same thing.

+This post might have more universal appeal.
+Here I'm going to present my first-cut, really simple version of the airline optimal ticketing problem.
+As I discussed in my last post, airlines know how many seats they have on any given plane and they generally have some idea of how likely it is that all ticketed passengers will show up.
+Overbooking (selling more tickets than you have seats) is a pretty straightforward way for airlines to maximize expected profits given the uncertainty surrounding how many people will show up for a given flight.

+In this post I'm going to propose some ad-hoc but sensible parameter values and experiment with different levels of payoffs and uncertainties that affect the number of tickets an airline should sell in order to maximize expected profits.

 ## An analytical model of overbooking

 Let's start with a really simple model of optimal ticketing.
 Let's establish the conceptual facts first: